shubhamdangi/shubhamdangi/README.md

 ### Hey there!
 <h1>i'm Shubham.⚡ </h1>
 <h2>&#x1F4BB; A Computer Science & Engineering undergrad from Bangalore, India.<br>
-&#x1F499; Loves to create things that truly lays an impact on someone's life.<br>
+&#x1F499; Love to create things that truly lays an impact on someone's life.<br>
 &#x1F308; Passionate web Developer with an entrepreneurial & creative mindset.<br>
-&#x1F4D6; Likes to read about life, rise and fall of the empires, technology & cybersecurity.</h2>
+&#x1F4D6; Like to read about life, rise and fall of the empires, technology & cybersecurity.</h2>
 <div align="center">
   <img src="banner-readme.jpg" style="width:570px;height:370px">
   </div>